BOTANICAL REFERENCE

 (Viburnum Opulus)

+Anti-Spasmodic and relaxant for muscular tension and spasm (primarily menstrual cramps).
+Helps with pain and discomfort.
 Has mild sedative properties – can help with relaxation and stress relief.

 Consult your medical professional if you are taking other medication.
+Do not take if you are pregnant or breastfeeding.

-Dandelion (Root)
+Dandelion (Root) (Taraxacum officinale)

+Possible side effects include heartburn, mild diarrhea, and stomach discomfort.
 Can interact with other medication – consult your physician before use.

 Elderberry